GuruMaps/iOSManual/01-launching-the-application.md

 There are standard and well known gestures such as tap, drag and pinch which are used to interact with the app.
 To **move the map**, drag it with your finger in the direction you want to position the map:

 ![](/assets/finger-moving.png)

 To **zoom in**, use double tap or pinch your thumb and finger apart:

 ![](/assets/double-tap.png) ![](/assets/expanding.png)

 To **zoom out**, tap with two fingers or pinch your thumb and finger together:

 ![](/assets/two-finger-tap.png) ![](/assets/reducing-size.png)

-Tip: to zoom in/out with only one finger, double-tap the map, hold the second tap and drag your finger up or down.
+**Tip**: to zoom in/out with only one finger, double-tap the map, hold the second tap and drag your finger up or down.

 To **zoom using on-map +/- buttons**, go to app [Settings &gt; Show Zoom Buttons](02-settings.md#showZoomButtons) to enable them.

 To **rotate the map**, hold the map with two fingers and drag them simultaneously in a circular motion.

 ![](/assets/hand_gesture.png)

 Tap the map and hold to bring up the pop-up with available options \(from left to right\):
-1. Bookmark this location
+* Bookmark this location
-2. Mark your current location
+* Mark your current location
-3. Get route directions to this location
+* Get route directions to this location

 ![](/assets/map_popup.png)

 To [measure the distance](02-features.md#measuringDistance) between two points as the crow flies, tap your starting and destination points with your fingers on the map and hold to trace the path.
-A dashed line will appear on the map between the two locations, and the estimated distance will then be displayed.
+A dashed line will appear on the map between the two locations, and the estimated distance will then be displayed:

 ![](/assets/measuring_distance.png)

 # Interface Overview {#interfaceOverview}